Freedom Convoy: Canada trucker protests force car plant shutdowns

 - Published

-Some of the world's biggest carmakers say production is being affected by protesting truckers in Canada.
+Two of the world's biggest carmakers, Ford and Toyota, say production is being disrupted by trucker protests in Canada.

-The anti-vaccine protests in Ottawa and at two Canada-US border crossings have been going on for two weeks.

-The rallies, known as the Freedom Convoy, have led to Ford and Toyota plant shutdowns and curtailed trade worth more than $300m (£221m) a day.
+Plants have been forced to shut because car parts are being held up at two US border points blocked by truckers protesting against a vaccine mandate.

 Canada's Transport Minister, Omar Alghabra, called it an illegal economic blockade against all Canadians.